reubenharry/physics/docs/design.md

 The design of these notes is based on the idea that the culture of software engineering, when it comes to versioning, open source, modularity, abstraction and collaboration, would improve maths and physics textbooks[^1].

-[^1]: One can even take this analogy literally; a formalization of mathematics is literally a [code library](https://leanprover-community.github.io/mathlib4_docs/Mathlib/FieldTheory/Finite/Basic.html).
+[^1]: One can take this analogy seriously; a formalization of mathematics is literally a [code library](https://leanprover-community.github.io/mathlib4_docs/Mathlib/FieldTheory/Finite/Basic.html).

 Here are some relevant principles of software design: